 - Knowing that once they leave they can call you or a safe adult to pick them up

-- Knowing that they can tell a safe adult what happened with no shame – because they know that other people being inappropriate isn’t their fault.
+- Knowing they can tell a safe adult what happened with no shame – because they know that other people are inappropriate isn’t their fault.

 - Knowing they can tell the difference between something that feels safe and unsafe.

 - Knowing how to be respectful of other people’s boundaries.

 As a parent, here are some tips you can use to build these skills with your teen:

 - Educate your child about their sexual health and consent.
 Education reduces risk by over 90%.

 - Do not ask your child to keep secrets for you.